How to dispute a fine or infringement

 If your fine relates to a parking incident, check your parking fine details before lodging a dispute.

-Providing evidence or additional information with your dispute
+Providing evidence or additional information

 - building approvals or private certifier documents